 Step 3: Find the “Background apps” tab on the left side of the screen by scrolling down.

-The feature for background programs will be entirely removed once you’ve finished the above mentioned procedures.
+The background program feature will be removed once you’ve finished the above-mentioned procedures.
 Any app you use will immediately enter sleep mode after you close it.
 This implies that you don’t need to restart or put the programs in sleep mode.

 How to disable Desktop programs from running in the background using Task Manager?

 Unfortunately, only UWP programs can be put in Sleep mode with the help of the Settings app.
 We can use Task Manager to stop conventional Windows programs from running in the background.

 Step 1: Go to the Task Manager option from the context menu that opens after right-clicking on the Windows Taskbar.

 Alternatively, you can launch the Task Manager by simultaneously pressing Ctrl, Shift, and Esc.